tchild1/startup/README.md

 - Very importantly, I became familiar with how one bit of CSS can overwrite another.
 That is important if you want to overwrite a piece, you have to be aware of where you are putting it
 - I also have become very comfortable with media queries.
 These are very important so that my web page can be displayed on both desktop and mobile.
 - As I have been practicing more with CSS, I have also become much better at debugging issues.
 If something isn't displaying as I had been expecting, I am now very comfortable using the chrome debugger to see where the issue might be.

+As I did the simon and startup JS, I realized that I had to be Very careful to spell everything correctly and to make sure I wasn't sitting on an await.
+(I did this when I forgot to add the sound files.)

+I also feel like I have learned LOTS and become very comfortable at manipulaing the DOM using JS.
+On my Startup project I dynamically re-created the whole page using JS to show meal objects that the person put on their queue